A tour of the town of Oyonnax

 Heading up the avenue to the left, you will come to the city’s historical centre.
 Opposite esplanade Charles de Gaulle, take a trip to the Saint-Léger Church and back.

 Continue your walk up rue Anatole France.
-At the junction with rue Jules Michelet, turn right onto rue Sonthonnax
+At the junction with rue Jules Michelet, turn right onto rue Sonthonnax.

 Head up rue de la Victoire on your right.
 At the end of the road, turn left onto rue Congas, until you come to a junction with chemin du petit moulin.